A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

 \subsubsection{The classification diagram -- the Rezk or relative nerve}

-Many examples of (complete) Sega spaces arise by a construction due to Rezk \cite{Rezk} which produces a (complete) Segal space from a simplicial closed model category.
-More generally, several authors \cite{BarwickKan,LM-G} proved that this construction also gives a complete Segal space for far-reaching generalizations of model categories, namely, for relative categories with certain weak conditions.
-For instance, categories of fibrant objects in the sense of Brown satisfy the conditions to obtain a Segal space; if they additionally are saturated, they lead to complete Segal spaces. \begin{defn} Let $(\mathcal C,\mathcal W)$ be a relative category.
-Consider the simplicial object in categories $\mathcal C_\bullet$ given by $\mathcal C_n:=\mathrm{Fun}\big([n],\mathcal C)$.
-It has a subobject $\mathcal C^{\mathcal W}_\bullet$, where $\mathcal C^{\mathcal W}_n\subset \mathcal C_n$ is the subcategory which has the same objects and whose morphisms consist only of those composed of those in $\mathcal W$.
-Taking its nerve we obtain a simplicial space $N(\mathcal C,\mathcal W)_\bullet$ with
+Many examples of (complete) Segal spaces arise by a construction due to Rezk \cite{Rezk} which produces a (complete) Segal space from a simplicial model category.
+More generally, several authors \cite{BarwickKan,LM-G, Low} proved that this construction also gives a complete Segal space for far-reaching generalizations of model categories, namely, for relative categories with certain weak conditions.
+For instance, categories of fibrant objects in the sense of Brown satisfy the conditions to obtain a Segal space; if they additionally are saturated, they lead to complete Segal spaces. \begin{defn} A {\em relative category} is a a pair $(\C, \W)$ consisting of a category $\C$ and a subcategory $\W\subseteq\C$ containing all objects of $\C$.
+The morphisms in $\W$ are called {\em weak equivalences}.
+A {\em relative functor} between two relative categories is a functor which preserves weak equivalences.
+Together they form a category $\mathpzc{RelCat}$. \end{defn}